DDMAL/Figure_Divinator/documentation/tutorial.rst

     ``python figure_extractor 'http://kern.ccarh.org/cgi-bin/ksdata?l=osu/classical/bach/chorale/chorales.all&file=bwv0307.krn&f=kern'``

-To get a file a filepath outside of the figured_bass_extractor directory, such as in foo directory on the Desktop, use
+To get a file a filepath outside of the Figure_Divinator directory, such as in foo directory on the Desktop, use

     ``python figure_exctractor ~/Desktop/foo/bwv307.xml``